 Library Media Services is delighted to share some of the wonderful adventures students are having in libraries throughout the Fairbanks North Star Borough School District.
 Every month we highlight several elementary and/or secondary school libraries.
 This provides an opportunity for each to share some of the exciting activities occurring throughout the school year.

-For the month of January Library, Media Services is pleased to announce that we have chosen to highlight the
+For the month of February, Library Media Services is pleased to announce that we have chosen to highlight the

-libraries at Ladd Elementary and West Valley High Schools.
+libraries at Anne Wien Elementary, Arctic Light Elementary, and Lathrop High Schools.
 Please scroll down and enjoy a brief

 look into these wonderful libraries.
 Afterwards, we invite you to peruse some of the

 helpful tools that Library Media Services has to offer, such as Learning Links or Homework Help.